bitnami/charts/bitnami/odoo/README.md

 ## Upgrading

+### 21.0.0

+The `postgresql` sub-chart was upgraded to `11.x.x`.
+Several values of the sub-chart were changed, so please check the [upgrade notes](https://docs.bitnami.com/kubernetes/infrastructure/postgresql/administration/upgrade/).

+It will be necessary to migrate between PostgreSQL versions.

 ### 19.0.0

 The [Bitnami Odoo](https://github.com/bitnami/bitnami-docker-odoo) image was refactored and now the source code is published in GitHub in the [`rootfs`](https://github.com/bitnami/bitnami-docker-odoo/tree/master/14/debian-10/rootfs) folder of the container image repository.